-Questions like "Shouldn't you skip dessert this time?" or the popular line "When are you going to find a nice guy and settle down?" moms have a way of making sure we know what our flaws are.
+Questions like "Shouldn't you skip dessert this time?" and "When are you going to find a nice guy and settle down?" are pretty much the norm.
+Moms have a way of making sure we know what our flaws are.
 Whether we want to admit it or not, her opinion matters to us and these become ingrained in who we believe we are.
 These beliefs can have a detrimental effect on our self-esteem, which in turn has a very detrimental effect on our relationships.

 Jane Garapick knows firsthand what it's like to have a broken heart, a broken dream and a broken you.
 She writes about adventures on the rocky road to finding Mr. Right at www.gettingtotruelove.com.
 To get started on your own personal journey to true love, download Jane's complimentary guide "Find Your True Love: 10 Simple Steps to Getting the Love You Want ... and Deserve"